DaFuqs/PowerTriage/README.md

 # Overview
 PowerTriage is a tool for SOCs and CERTs mainly used for Indicent Detection and Incodent Response.
 PowerTriage can be used to back up and display lots of live data from systems.
-The intormation gathering process is designed to be as secure as possible to not expose any danger to the corporate network by logging onto a potentially infected machine.
+The information gathering process is designed to be as secure as possible to not expose any danger to the corporate network by logging onto a potentially infected machine.

 Domain joined or not, authentication can be done via Local Accounts (automatic password retrieval from AD if using LAPS), or your usual domain analyst accounts.